Powering health care innovation through strategic collaborations

 "In health care, we have a lot to do in order to deliver simplicity.
 Technology plays a role, but making it more human-centered and higher value are the real goals."

 Supporting startups through UnitedHealthcare Accelerator

 The UnitedHealthcare Accelerator is a mentorship-driven program focused on helping early-stage startups foster growth and enable pathways to commercialization.
-As vice president of innovation at UnitedHealthcare, Kaylene Thompson oversees the Accelerator program, which is based on cross-functional collaboration.
-The mentors, events and curricula it offers to startups bring people together from inside and outside UnitedHealthcare to help solve important problems.
+As senior director of innovation at UnitedHealthcare, Clayton Burke oversees the Accelerator program, which is based on cross-functional collaboration.
+The mentors, events and curricula it offers to startups bring people together from inside and outside UnitedHealthcare to help solve important problems in health care.

 The immediate goal is to help startups grow, but the program also reinforces the culture of innovation at UnitedHealthcare by providing exposure to new ways of thinking and risk-taking.
-“My team is really focused on how we accelerate the pace of innovation and how we bolster the right capabilities to innovate with speed and confidence,” Thompson says.
+"Our program is really focused on how we accelerate the pace of innovation and how we bolster the right capabilities to innovate with speed and confidence," Burke says.

 Each year, the Accelerator evaluates more than 1,500 companies in search of teams that can help deliver on the UnitedHealthcare vision to:

 - Improve access to affordable, high-quality, supported care

 - Enhance experiences through best-in-class solutions designed to build strong customer loyalty and engagement

 - Achieve better outcomes driven by robust clinical and care management models